 What small town people see as their biggest challenges

 We use the results to create practical steps that help you shape a better future for your town.
-Your responses also get shared out to others who work with rural communities through articles and media stories.
+Because you tell us what topics rural people most want help with, your responses also get shared out to others who work with rural communities and in articles and media stories.

 About the survey methodology